 Tell Me About Duncan United Church

-We are a part of Victoria Presbytery and the British Columbia Conference of the United Church of Canada.
+We are a part of the Pacific Mountain Region of the United Church of Canada.
 Our history in the Cowichan Valley dates from 1869.
 As a community of faith, it is our belief that we should live Christ’s message of unconditional love by embracing diversity in our congregation and community.

 Do I have to join to attend?